 It sounds like fatigue is the main problem you've encountered, and this may be due to a disrupted sleep cycle, a typical symptom of both chronic drinking and the early stages of withdrawal.
 Both heavy drinking and its cessation can alter the circadian pattern of sleep, increasing the ratio of REM stage sleep to the more restful deep stage sleep.
 It's also possible that as your changed sleep cycle causes you to wake up periodically throughout the night, which could make you feel more tired during the day.
 This alteration of the sleep cycle is usually reversed by 3 months of sobriety, if not sooner.

 Your exhaustion could also be due to dehydration.
 Alcohol dehydrates the body, and the last few years of heavy drinking may have significantly dehydrated you.
 During this early period of sobriety it might help you to drink lots of water.
 Eating nourishing food, getting enough (but not excessive) sleep, and treating your body well in other ways can help your body better deal with and recover from withdrawal symptoms.
 If you feel you need help dealing with the process of quitting drinking, you might want to seek out therapy or a support group.
 You can find a local chapter of Alcoholics Anonymous meetings on their website.
 The links to articles below include more information about support groups, and additional details about alcoholism, and what you might expect as your body adjusts to sobriety.

-If the exhaustion continues, or you have symptoms strong enough to keep you from functioning normally, you may want to consider visiting a health care provider.
+If the exhaustion continues, or you have symptoms strong enough to keep you from functioning normally, you may want to consider visiting a primary health care provider.
 They can help you determine how to get your body back on track and/or identify any other medical conditions that are related to your lethargy.
-Students at Columbia can call x4-2284 or visit Open Communicator to make an appointment.

 Good luck with your decision, and may deep rest find you soon.